orac81/Orac-Draughts/sage/README.md

   <https://github.com/orac81/Orac-Draughts/raw/refs/heads/main/sage/sage-draughts-latest.zip>

-SAGE DRAUGHTS is released as free software under the GNU GPL-3 Software license.
-For latest version, source and more details see the Github page: https://github.com/orac81/Orac-Draughts The software supplied "as-is" with no warranty.

 SAGE is a 32 bit Windows program, which should run on any version from XP up to Windows 11.
 It can can run under LINUX or MAC-OS using a windows emulator like WINE.
 It can be installed by simply downloading and extracting the zip file.
 To run, open the SAGE folder and click/run SAGE.EXE.